 AIA Minneapolis Bowling Nite

-The AIA Minneapolis Chapter Bowling Nite is typically held March 5, 2020 at Bryant Lake Bowl in South Minneapolis.
+The AIA Minneapolis Chapter Bowling Nite is typically held in March at Bryant Lake Bowl in South Minneapolis.
 Organized by AIA Minneapolis Chapter Strike Force.
 Watch for more details to come.

-The chapter annually awards a University of Minnesota, School of Architecture student with a merit-based fellowship.
-This year’s scholarship was enhanced by a grant from AIA’s Component Matching Grant program.
+The chapter annually awards University of Minnesota, School of Architecture and Dunwoody College of Technology, School of Design students with a merit-based fellowship scholarships.
+This year’s scholarship was enhanced by a grant from AIA’s Component Matching Scholarship Grant program.